selinawaber/statistical_modeling/Clustering.md

 ```

--x: numeric matrix, numeric data frame or a numeric vector
+- x: numeric matrix, numeric data frame or a numeric vector
--centers: Possible values are the number of clusters (k) or a set of initial (distinct) cluster centers.
+- centers: Possible values are the number of clusters (k) or a set of initial (distinct) cluster centers.
 If a number, a random set of (distinct) rows     in   x is chosen as the initial centers.
--iter.max: The maximum number of iterations allowed.
+- iter.max: The maximum number of iterations allowed.
 Default value is 10.
--nstart: The number of random starting partitions when centers is a number.
+- nstart: The number of random starting partitions when centers is a number.
 Trying nstart > 1 is often recommended.